kwf37/ArchUSB/README.md

 I installed [feh](https://wiki.archlinux.org/index.php/Feh#As)
 You can use it to set the background which autogenerates the script file `~/.fehbg` which can be run to set the background you set it to.
 It can be edited to change your wallpaper settings and added to your `.xinitrc` file to run on xserver startup.

+### Display Manager
+To use `lightdm`, install the package and enable `lightdm.service`.
+When migrating from `.xinit`, copy over your `.xinitrc` script to a `~/.xprofile` file, which will be run automiatcally by lightdm's shell wrapper script, run at login.
+Restsart, and you should see a very minimal login screen that you can log into.

 ### Clipboard Manager (TODO)

 ### Trash/Recycling Manager (TODO)